-In the 2013-14 school year, 3.1 percent (150,973) of students in Grades K-12 were retained (Table 1).
-The retention rate decreased by 0.2 percentage points from the previous year.
-The rate for females was 2.5 percent, and the rate for males was 3.8 percent.
-Males made up 51.3 percent of all students in Grades K-12, but 61.3 percent of students retained in those grades.
+In the 2014-15 school year, 3.0 percent (144,945) of Texas public school students in Grades K-12 were retained (Table 1).
+The retention rate decreased by 0.1 percentage points from the previous school year.
+The rate for students in elementary grades was 2.0 percent, and the rate for students in secondary grades was 4.1 percent.